Stan124/Library_System_Management/README.md

 - **Data Analysis**: Insights into book categories, employee salaries, member registration trends, and issued books.
 - **Summary Reports**: Aggregated data on high-demand books and employee performance.

-## Conclusion

-This project demonstrates the application of SQL skills in creating and managing a library management system.
-It includes database setup, data manipulation, and advanced querying, providing a solid foundation for data management and analysis.

 ## Author - Stanley Guo